stevej2608/dash-spa/README.md

     python waitress_server.py

-When you sign in to the demo app for the first time you will be asked to create an admin account.
+When run the demo for the first time you will be asked to create an admin account.
 Enter any email address and password you fancy.
 To manage users, as admin, select **Users** from the **My Account** drop-down on the nav-bar.